aalkilani/docker-spark/README.md

 Apache Spark on Docker
 ==========

-This repository contains derivitive work from [sequenceiq/docker-spark](https://github.com/sequenceiq/sequenceiq/docker-spark) in support of the Pluralsight.com course

 This repository contains derivitive work from [sequenceiq/docker-spark](https://github.com/sequenceiq/sequenceiq/docker-spark) in support of the Spark course [Applying the Lambda Architecture with Spark, Kafka, and Cassandra] (https://app.pluralsight.com/library/courses/spark-kafka-cassandra-applying-lambda-architecture/table-of-contents) on [Pluralsight.com] (https://app.pluralsight.com/library/courses/spark-kafka-cassandra-applying-lambda-architecture/table-of-contents) by [Ahmad Alkilani] (http://app.pluralsight.com/author/ahmad-alkilani)

 Please visit course page for details on using the modified version of this docker image: [Applying the Lambda Architecture with Spark, Kafka, and Cassandra] (https://app.pluralsight.com/library/courses/spark-kafka-cassandra-applying-lambda-architecture/table-of-contents)